 You may contact us for any specific protocol requirements such as SFDA temperature mapping protocol, NHS cold shipment validation protocol etc.

 If all the above tests and verification are completed successfully, the temperature qualification process of the asset is completed and is certified in its entirety.
-It is possible that certain deviation or non-conformances may be observed during the processes.
+It is possible that a certain deviation or non-conformances may be observed during the processes.
 These need to be rectified and retested based on the criticality and the qualification process will be completed.

-Case study on a cold room used for storage of medicines can be downloaded at this link: Case study – Medicine room
+A case study on a cold room used for storage of medicines can be downloaded at this link: Case study – Medicine room

-Related articles on Temperature mapping study
+Related articles on a Temperature mapping study

 - Temperature mapping study and validation

 - Guide to Temperature mapping study & Qualification

 - Difference between Temperature Mapping Study & Qualification